 REVELATION IS HISTORY

-The true explanations of the prophecies of the book of Revelation are most often straightforward and logical, and usually staring us right in the eye.
-But instead of seeing the obvious, people run off and seek after the weird and fanciful.
+While the prophecies in Revelation are mostly given in figurative language, the explanations are generally straightforward and logical.
+But instead of seeing the obvious, people seek after the weird and fanciful.

-The world-changing Protestant Reformation began in 16th century Europe, largely as a result of the widespread availability of the Holy Scriptures, made possible by the invention of the printing press.
+In 16th century Europe the world-changing Protestant Reformation began, largely as a result of the widespread availability of the Holy Scriptures made possible by the invention of the printing press.
 The tumultuous changes of those years also had ongoing consequences for the Churches of God.

 In the original introduction to the 1611 King James Bible, we see that the Protestant translators correctly and unashamedly identified "that man of sinne" (II Thes 2) as the office of the Papacy, i.e. the head of the Catholic Church.
-The Protestants commonly applied the Biblical "day for a year" principle (Num 14:34, Eze 4:6) to the prophecies of Rev 12 and 13, explaining them as the Catholic Church treading down dissenting Christians for 1260 years, from the 4th century until the 16th century.
-The "woman sitting on a scarlet beast" in Rev 17 was also thought to represent the Roman Church.
+The Protestants commonly applied the Biblical "day for a year" principle (Num 14:34, Eze 4:6) to the prophecies of Revelation 12 and 13, explaining them as the Catholic Church treading down dissenting Christians for 1260 years.
+The "woman sitting on a scarlet beast" in Revelation 17 was also thought to represent the Roman church.

 This of necessity involved alternative explanations of prophecies.

-However, in the 20th century, as a result of the leadership of Herbert W Armstrong (HWA), among others, many of the Futurist interpretations of the book of Revelation made their way into the Churches of God.
+In the 20th century, however, under the leadership of Herbert W Armstrong (HWA) and others, many Futurist interpretations of prophecies in the book of Revelation made their way into the Churches of God.

-It is true that the prophecies involving the Church eras of Rev 2 and 3 were recognised by HWA as history.
-Other prophecies from Revelation, however, such as "the two witnesses", "the 200 million man army", "Armageddon", "the seven last plagues", "Babylon is fallen", the final "Beast" power of Rev 13 and 17, and many other Biblical prophecies such as "the great tribulation" and the "ten toes" of the Daniel 2 statue, were all assigned by him a place in the future.
-Unfortunately, we still carry most of this baggage with us today.
+It is true that the prophecies involving the Church eras of Revelation 2 and 3 were recognised by HWA as history.
+Other prophecies from Revelation, however, such as "the two witnesses", "the 200 million man army", "Armageddon", "the seven trumpets", "the seven last plagues", "Babylon is fallen", the final "Beast" power of Revelation 13 and 17, and many other related Biblical prophecies such as the Olivet Prophecy’s "great tribulation" and the "ten toes" of the Daniel 2 statue, were all assigned by him a place in the future.
+Unfortunately, we still carry this baggage with us today.

-To understand the framework of prophecy, it is essential to have a thorough understanding of Bible chronology.
+To understand the Historicist framework of prophecy, it is essential to have a good knowledge of Bible chronology.
 God is the Master Mathematician and He does things "properly and in order" (I Cor 14:40).
-He is the ruler of the pages of history and has foretold this history in very figurative language in the pages of Scripture, in particular the book of Revelation, with both numbers and events.
+He is the ruler of the pages of history and has foretold this history in very figurative language in the pages of Scripture, using many numbers and timelines.

 As complicated as Revelation at first appears, it is in essence simply a description of the 2000 years of history between Christ's first coming and His second coming.
 Its focus is primarily on three things: